How the annual Industry Funding Levy is calculated

 Each financial service provider will be liable to a levy for the portion of the year in respect of which it holds an authorisation from the Bank.
 It follows that financial service providers authorised in 2014 will be liable to a levy covering the period from the date of authorisation to 31 December 2014.
 Similarly, financial service providers whose authorisation is revoked during the course of 2014 will be liable to a levy covering the period 1 January 2014 to the date on which the relevant authorisation is revoked.

 The preferred methods of payment are by Direct Debit or Electronic Funds Transfer (EFT).

 Paying by EFT: to ensure payments are dealt with efficiently, a payment reference must be included in the Text Field (Field 72) and must include at least one of the following details: account number and/or levy notice.
 Failure to include the required details may result in the payment being returned at the remitter's expense and the levy remaining due.

 Other payment methods

-Payment by cheque will also be accepted.
-They should be made payable to IFSRA No. 1 account.
+Payment by cheque will also be accepted on or before 19 September 2014.
+Cheques should be made payable to the Central Bank - Industry Funding Levy.